EUARENAS

 The increasing gaps between political decision-making processes and citizens in Europe, exacerbated by economic, political, and security crises, have revealed a pressing need for enhanced democratic practices.
 Populist and neo-nationalist forces, misinterpreting the pluralistic nature of democracy as a weakness, have further contributed to a general distrust of politics.
 EUARENAS explores the potential consequences of these trends on multicultural conviviality and social cohesion in Europe.
 However, it also sheds light on counter-currents of local political activism and the recognition of social movements’ role in promoting inclusion, social agendas, and active citizenship, particularly in urban areas.
 Cities have become crucial political arenas for fostering the European public sphere and facilitating more participatory and inclusive forms of governance.
 Through case studies and governance innovation initiatives, this research investigates the transformative power of social movements coupled with local government reforms in driving political change.

-Objectives of EUARENAS: The EUARENAS project aims to examine the following aspects related to the emergence and impact of governance innovations:
+Objectives of EUARENAS: The EUARENAS project aimed to examine the following aspects related to the emergence and impact of governance innovations:

 1. Emergence and Strategies: This research will delve into the origins of these practices, identifying the main actors, their strategies, the methods they employ, and the digital platforms they utilize to attract attention.
 Furthermore, it will explore how these actors appropriate urban spaces for their deliberative activities.